BlockchainCommons/bc-dcbor-rust/README.md

 ---

 `dcbor` implements the dCBOR application profile defined in the IETF Internet Draft [draft-mcnally-deterministic-cbor](https://datatracker.ietf.org/doc/draft-mcnally-deterministic-cbor/).
-As noted in [BCR-2024-002-dcbor](https://github.com/BlockchainCommons/bc-rust/blob/master/bc-research/papers/bcr-2024-002-dcbor.md), this specification now has several implementations by third parties and has been extensively discussed in the IETF CBOR working group, putting it on track to becoming a standard.

 The dCBOR application profile first requires conformance to CBOR Common Deterministic Encoding (CDE) rules, which include:

 - Integers must use their shortest possible representation
 - Floating-point numbers must use their shortest possible representation